 - Find a mentor.
 Look to connect with someone in your industry who has achieved more than you.
 They will help you get better and identify more key business opportunities.

 - Keep an eye out.
 Business opportunities can pop up out of nowhere, often as a result of your hard work.
 So be ready to take advantage of an opportunity at any time.

 Finding the right business opportunities for you

 Whether you’re looking for dropshipping business ideas or want to become a reseller online, you can find business opportunities to meet your future goals.
-While you’re exploring all your options, be sure to check out our list of low-investment business ideas to find the best biz opportunity for you!
+While you’re exploring all your options, be sure to check out our list of low-investment, small business ideas to find the best biz opportunity for you!

 Illustrations by Martina Paukova

 Ready to create your business?
 Start your free trial of Shopify—no credit card required.

 - Online gaming